shamanec/GADS-devices-provider/docs/setup.md

 6. Save your new supervision identity file in the project `./config` folder as `supervision.p12`.
 7. Open `config.json` and set your `supervision_password` in `env-config`

 **Note** You can also Trust manually when device provisioning is running but this is not optimal.

+[] TODO - see if supervising can be automated with `go-ios` to skip this step and make set up more autonomous

 # Running the provider
 1. Execute `go build .`
 2. Execute `./GADS-devices-provider` while providing the flags:
 * `--nickname` - this is used to get the correct provider configuration from MongoDB
 * `--mongo-db` - address and port of the MongoDB instance
 * `--provider-folder` - optional, folder where provider should store logs and apps and get needed files for setup.
-Can be 1) relative path to the folder where provider binary is located or 2) full path on the host
+Can be 1) relative path to the folder where provider binary is located or 2) full path on the host.
+Default is current binary folder
-* `--log-level` - optiona, how verbose should the provider logs be, use `debug` for more info, default is `info`
+* `--log-level` - optional, how verbose should the provider logs be, use `debug` for more verbose output, default is `info`

 Example default path: `./GADS-devices-provider --nickname=Provider1 --mongo-db=192.168.1.6:27017`
 Example relative path: `./GADS-devices-provider --nickname=Provider1 --mongo-db=192.168.1.6:27017 --provider-folder==./provider-data --log-level=debug`